ArnoVdH/photoblog/content/blog/2021/books_nonfiction.md

   A general overview of piracy in the West-Indies and all the important piracy tropes.
 A fun read, nothing too heavy.
 * **Why Women Have Better Sex Under Socialism** - Kristen Ghodsee

+  A surprisingly nuanced view on the accomplishments of state socialism for women's rights and similar issues.
 * **Return of the Lazy Dungeon Master** - Michael Shea

   Some tips for mastering roleplaying sessions.
 A lot of tips are obvious or I have used naturally, but still worthwhile to have it written out, and inspiring to try my hand at it again.